Infocyte/PowershellTools/README.md

 ## HUNT API Powershell Module

-Download the HUNT Powershell Module folder from this repository.
+Contains API wrappers for interfacing and controlling Infocyte in Powershell.
+Also has extension development/testing utilities.

-Open up a Powershell terminal and import the Infocyte HUNT API Powershell Module with this command: `Import-Module .\HUNT Powershell Module\InfocyteHUNTAPI.psd1`.
+Open up a Powershell terminal and install the Infocyte HUNT API Powershell Module with this command:

-NOTE: If your system is configured not to permit the execution of scripts because of a restrictive local execution policy, open Powershell in an administrative context and execute the following command: `Set-ExecutionPolicy Bypass`.
-Once that is complete, use the `Import-Module` command again.
+> PS> Install-Module -Name InfocyteHUNTAPI

 ## Offline Scanning and Analysis